Benefits for Bone Health: Vitamins and ExerciseHealth

 Vitamin D helps your body absorb calcium.
 Without it, your bones will become soft.
 The importance of vitamin D along with calcium cannot be overstated.
 One without the other will not work.
 The same foods that supply calcium will often supply this vitamin.

 Your body manufactures vitamin D thru sunlight.
-Since vitamin D is necessary to your health, it is a good idea to have the sun’s rays shine on you daily.
+Since vitamin D is necessary for your health, it is a good idea to have the sun’s rays shine on you daily.
 The sunlight helps in more ways than just producing this important vitamin.
 It has been shown that adults who get some sunshine every day are less likely to be depressed.

 if you are not getting enough of these in your daily diet consider taking Calcium and Vitamin D supplements.
 However, it’s always best to get nutrients in your diet.
 A varied diet is the best source of the vitamins your body needs.